 Here's our map for the 203-seat Pennsylvania General Assembly:

-This proposal reduces the partisan bias (as determined by the median - mean vote in the 2012 US Senate election) to near zero, while achieving 186 county splits.
+This proposal reduces the partisan bias as seen in the high symmetry of the seats/ votes curve with -0.35% democratic vote bias to capture 50% of seats, while achieving 186 county splits.
 The enacted General Assembly map has 221 county splits.

 Our proposal for the 50-seat Pennsylvania State Senate is:

-This proposal reduces the partisan bias (as determined by the median - mean vote in the 2012 US Senate election) to near zero, while achieving 46 county splits.
+This proposal reduces the partisan bias to near zero, as seen in the high symmetry of the seats/ votes curve with 0.35% democratic vote bias to capture 50% of seats, while achieving 46 county splits.
 The enacted State Senate map has 51 county splits.